Guild of One-Name Studies

 It is only since the 1950s that any Hubbledays have ventured away from the Midlands and, even in the twenty first century, the overwhelming majority of Hubbledays still live within an hour's car drive from the centre of Birmingham.
 Nevertheless, those born after World War II and who have benefited from educational opportunities not available to earlier generations have begun to disperse more widely, especially if they have attended university.

 The Hubbleday name has not spread beyond England.
-As far as I know, only one Hubbleday currently lives abroad (in Germany).
-An earlier Hubbleday, Charles Henry, a grandson of William Robert and a highly thought of metal polisher, emigrated to Canada in 1951 but did not have any sons.
+As far as I know, only one Hubbleday, my nephew, currently lives abroad (in Germany).
+An earlier Hubbleday, Charles Henry, a grandson of William Robert and a highly thought of electro-plating expert, emigrated to Canada in 1951.
+He carried out the chromium plating on the iconic cross of nails on the altar of Coventry Cathedral.
+He had a daughter, Pamela, who is my 2nd cousin 1x removed.

 You may find our other Guild websites of interest: